Strung000/DeTintX/README.md

 ### ADDITIONAL FEATURES
 - **Shadow Desaturation**: Desaturates darker areas to prevent oversaturated shadows.
+- **Hue Selection**: Restores some or all of the saturation of hues affected by shadow desaturation if different from detinting hue.
 - **Levels**: Black and white level adjustment to adjust for deeper blacks and brighter whites.

 ### INSTALLATION